alphagov/notifications-net-client/DOCUMENTATION.md

 #### emailReplyToId (optional)

-This is an email reply-to address specified by you to receive replies from your users.
+This is an email reply-to address you can set to receive replies from your users.
 Your service cannot go live until you set up at least one of these email addresses.

-1. Sign into your GOV.UK Notify account.
+1. Sign in to your GOV.UK Notify account.
 1. Go to __Settings__.
 1. If you need to change to another service, select __Switch service__ in the top right corner of the screen and select the correct one.
 1. Go to the __Email__ section and select __Manage__ on the __Email reply to addresses__ row.